Trevor Roiger, Assistant Professor

 Verification and Demonstration of Technical Standards

 Students will receive a copy of the program’s technical standards as part of the application process.
 They will be asked to verify that they have received a copy, understand the concepts and work with the program if accommodations are necessary.
 Technical standards set the guidelines for the application process and progress in the major by describing the essential skills considered necessary for admitted students to possess in order to complete the responsibilities associated with being an athletic training student and subsequently, a practicing athletic trainer.
 Technical Standards are requirements of the Commission on Accreditation of Athletic Training Education (CAATE).
-Technical standards are assessed at the time of application, during progress and for completion of the program.
+Technical standards are assessed at the time of application, during progress, and for completion of the program.
 Skills are described in five areas: cognitive ability/skills, psychomotor skill, affective behaviors, interpersonal skills, and knowledge or/interest in the profession of athletic training.
-The technical standards also describe policy statements regarding accommodations, standards of English as a second language, and eligibility requirements for the BOC national certifying examination and state licensing examinations.
+The technical standards also describe policy statements regarding accommodations, standards of English as a second language, and eligibility requirements for the national certifying examination offered by the BOC.

 Secondary Selective Admissions Minimum Selection Criteria

 The criteria listed below represents additional prerequisite requirements.